You’ve been asking me for my easy marble cake recipe for a while, and I’m finally getting around to it!

 Chocolate Fudge Swirl:

-- Preheat oven to 350°F. Line four eight-inch pans pans with parchment rounds, and grease with non-stick cooking spray.
+- Preheat oven to 350°F. Line four 8-inch round cake pans with parchment rounds, and grease with non-stick baking spray.

 - Begin by making the vanilla cake batter.
 Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.